All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • B12 (cyanocobalamin) supports the nervous system and blood formation, preventing anemia.

 The complex of these vitamins allows the body to recover energy faster after exertion, reduces muscle fatigue, and prevents emotional burnout.
-This is why B-complexes are fundamental in nutritional support programs for athletes.
+That is why B-complexes are fundamental in the nutritional support programs for athletes.

 Vitamin C — an antioxidant that fights stress